 Christopher is a European and Chartered UK Patent Attorney.
 He joined Dehns in 2007 after completing an Honours degree in Molecular Biology and Biochemistry from Durham University and a PhD and research fellowship in Plant Molecular Biology at Cambridge University.
-He became an Associate of the firm in 2013.
+He became an Associate of the firm in 2013 and then Senior Associate in 2019.

 Type of clients and client work